 Requests for Use.

-All requests for sick leave from the bank must be in writing and must be addressed to the Human Resource Director.
+All requests for sick leave from the bank must be in writing and must be addressed to the Chief Human Resource Officer.
 Requests may be submitted and approved anytime.
 The requests must include the reasons for the request, written verification from the employee’s physician indicating the nature and severity of the illness or health problem along with the projected recovery date, and the number of sick leave days requested.

 Criteria for Consideration.